Let’s look at the key reasons that are pushing The Duckhorn Portfolio Inc. (NAPA) to new highs - News Daemon

 Technical Analysis of The Duckhorn Portfolio Inc. (NAPA)

-Compared to the last year’s volume of 0.53 million, its volume of 0.95 million showed improvement in the last five days.
-As of the previous 9 days, the stock’s Stochastic %D was 70.97%.
-Additionally, its Average True Range was 0.39.
+Looking closely at The Duckhorn Portfolio Inc. (NYSE: NAPA), its last 5-days average volume was 1.03 million, which is a jump from its year-to-date volume of 0.55 million.
+As of the previous 9 days, the stock’s Stochastic %D was 19.39%.
+Additionally, its Average True Range was 0.38.

-At the time of writing, stock’s 50-day Moving Average is $14.37, while its 200-day Moving Average is $15.37.
-Nevertheless, the first resistance level for the watch stands at $14.24 in the near term.
-At $14.43, the stock is likely to face the second major resistance level.
-The third major resistance level sits at $14.58.
-If the price goes on to break the first support level at $13.90, it is likely to go to the next support level at $13.75.
-Now, if the price goes above the second support level, the third support stands at $13.56.
+At the time of writing, stock’s 50-day Moving Average is $14.25, while its 200-day Moving Average is $15.27.
+However, in the short run, The Duckhorn Portfolio Inc.’s stock first resistance to watch stands at $13.57.
+Second resistance stands at $13.72.
+The third major resistance level sits at $13.83.
+If the price goes on to break the first support level at $13.31, it is likely to go to the next support level at $13.20.
+Now, if the price goes above the second support level, the third support stands at $13.05.

 The Duckhorn Portfolio Inc. (NYSE: NAPA) Key Stats